-- \Box Yes \Box No If yes, please attach a separate sheet of explanation. - I understand that all student records are confidential and agree not to divulge student information to any party without a specific need to know. - I understand and agree I will not have contact with students without direct oversight by an approved CUSD staff member. - I have received and read an "Overview of Pertinent Policies and Procedures" and "Suggestions for Avoiding False Allegations." - I certify that the above information is true and authorize the Chandler Unified School District to independently verify all information provided including a criminal background check.
+- \Box Yes \Box No If yes, please attach a separate sheet of explanation. - I understand that all student records are confidential and agree not to divulge student information to any party without a specific need to know. - I have received and read an "Overview of Pertinent Policies and Procedures" and "Suggestions for Avoiding False Allegations." - I understand that I may not work with students until Human Resources has received satisfactory results from my fingerprint background check. - I certify that the above information is true and authorize the Chandler Unified School District to independently verify all information provided including a criminal background check.